aws-samples/serverless-mail/ses-credential-rotation/manual-rotation/README.md

 * In the AWS console, go to CloudFormationStack’s Resources tab
 * Find the LogicalID = CredentialRotationLambdaStateMachine
-* Click the PhisicalID link to open the Step Function
+* Click the PhysicalID link to open the Step Function
-* Click Start exectuion & Click Start execution button
+* Click Start execution & Click Start execution button
 * Follow the execution in the graph view or table view

 ## Remediating a compromised credential